-I watched Honeymoon based on the write-up it received on a website somewhere.
-At the outset, you seem set for a standard horror film about backwoods sinisterness either of the supernatural variety a la The Evil Dead (1981) or else one about sinister intruders a la The Strangers (2008).
-Nothing though quite prepares you for what a strange film you do get, which seems to set out to deliberately twist on all the expectations and leave you guessing.
+I watched Honeymoon based on the write-up it received on another website.
+At the outset, you seem set for a standard horror film about sinister happenings in the woods either of the supernatural variety a la The Evil Dead (1981) or else one about sinister intruders a la The Strangers (2008).
+Nothing though quite prepares you for what a strange film you do get, which seems to set out to deliberately twist all expectations around and leave you guessing.

 For almost the entire film, the screen is inhabited by only the two lead actors.
 These are played the increasingly rising name of British actor Harry Treadaway and Scottish actress Rose Leslie, who came to attention on tv’s Downton Abbey (2010-5) and Game of Thrones (2011-9).
 The two of them connect together extremely well during the early scenes – it is clear that they are having fun together and that Leigh Janiak has encouraged them to improvise.